adamsanghera/go-websub/pkg/subscribe/README.md

 ## TODO's

-- Tests/Benchmarks that throttle parallelism (am pretty confident that this will work, but that efficiency can be improved)
+[x] Tests/Benchmarks that throttle parallelism (am pretty confident that this will work, but that efficiency can be improved) [ ] Refactor to use channels > mutexes

 ## Whims